 In 1923 George applied for a grant and was given a perpetual lease over one acre of land on the shore of Lake Barrine.

-Living on the edge of the lake in a corrugated iron hut George first showed the visitors around Lake Barrine in a row boat.
+Living on the edge of the lake in a corrugated iron hut, George first showed the visitors around Lake Barrine in a row boat.
 Today we run two specially built cruise boats with a total capacity of 170 which take our visitors on the tour around the lake in ease and luxury.
-The timber Tea House was originally built in the 1930’s as a dance hall and has since had many uses, including an aquatic centre, guest house, school and was a convalescent home during World War II.
+The timber Tea House was originally built in the 1930’s as a dance hall and has since had many uses, including an aquatic centre, guest house, school and during World War II, it was a convalescent home.
 Today the Tea House, nestled right on the lake’s edge, provides breakfasts, lunches, and their famous prize winning Devonshire teas.

-The 3rd generation of the Curry family still own and the 4th generation manage the Tea House and Rainforest Cruise and their commitment to the preservation of the natural heritage of the lake is unchanged for the past 90 years.
+The 3rd generation of the Curry family still own and the 4th generation manage the Tea House and Rainforest Cruise and their commitment to the preservation of the natural heritage of the lake has remained unchanged for the past 90 years.